-3. Configure the SOCIAL\MEDIA\FOOTER\DISPLAY dictionary to define how you want social media icons to be displayed.
+3. Configure the SOCIAL\MEDIA\FOOTER\DISPLAY dictionary in the lms.env.json file to define how you want social media icons to be displayed.
 For each social media icon you enable, you define a title, icon, and action.

 '''

 "facebook": {

 "title": ("Facebook"),

 "icon": "fa-facebook-square",

 "action": ("Like {platform_name} on Facebook")

 },